ip-repo/guides/example-tts-pyside6/example-tts-pyside6.md

 # Example: text to speech widget with different engines
+Lets test different text to speech engines and build a pyside6 widget around them.

 You can try to listen to a conversation between two people trying to figure out how to create tts widgets.

 [summary_speech.webm](https://github.com/ip-repo/guides/assets/123945379/14f7f8b5-6822-48ce-bb91-b3de7bcd3596)

 <details><summary>Before we start</summary>
+If you want to use this example files follow the instructions:

 First we need to install to python libraries: PySide6 and gtts.
 ```